 Dogs are allowed on sites only (look for the pet-friendly sites when booking online), outside of the peak summer season from mid-December to mid-January.
 Also note that dogs are not permitted at Look at Me Headland on the southern side of the town, popular for its kangaroos.

 Another caravan park that I’ve heard lots of praise for is the Reflections Holiday Parks Moonee Beach.
 Dogs are allowed year round at the park, both on sites and in selected cabins.
 Call directly to book.
 This park is also near the on-leash Moonee Beach.

-If you’re not planning on camping, a stunning looking dog-friendly option is Friday Creek Retreat.
-Located about 20 minutes inland from Coffs Harbour, pets are allowed in the nine cottages, as long as they are pre-approved by management prior to arrival.
+If you’re not planning on camping, a stunning looking dog-friendly option in the Coffs Harbour region is Friday Creek Retreat.
+Located about 20 minutes inland from Coffs, pets are allowed in the nine cottages, as long as they are pre-approved by management prior to arrival.

 Each of the cottages offer up beautiful views of the coastline, including from a private verandah, plus a fully equipped kitchens and open fireplace, perfect for winter months.
 Pets are allowed inside, but not on furniture, and you’ll need to bring your own bedding and bowls.
 Pets are welcome to roam the property, but need to be kept on a leash due to the abundant native wildlife.

 Two bed and breakfasts in the region that are pet-friendly are Alarks Nest and Bonville Lodge.
 Both permit pets inside, but not on furniture or beds.

 Alarks Nest B&B is located 10 minutes south of Coffs Harbour.
 The separate cottage with a pretty garden outlook sleeps up to 4 and offers home-style comfort.